Explore Top-Rated Texas Group Health Insurance Options

 • Reconstructive Surgery following mastectomy

-Although Texas’ large companies pay almost eighty percent of the single coverage premiums charged to their workers, the average employee still pays 8.7 percent of median income as their contribution.
+Although Texas’ large companies pay almost eighty percent of the single coverage premiums charged to their workers, the average worker still pays 8.7 percent of median income as their contribution.
 The ACA limits the share that employees can be required to pay to no more than 9.12 percent of their income.

 • Employ fewer than 25 full-time equivalent employees (not including family members of owners or seasonal workers)